fivehills/Multilingual_sentence-surp_and_sentrev/README.md

 ## Scripts

-### comput_sentrev.py
+### comput_sent_semrev_BERT.py
-This Python script computes **sentence relevance** (\( sentrev \)), a metric introduced in the paper.
+This Python script computes **sentencellevel semantic relevance** (\( sent_semrev \)) with BERT, a metric introduced in the paper.
 It calculates the semantic relationship between a target sentence and its surrounding context using a weighted sum of cosine similarities, based on a four-sentence sliding window.

+### comput_sent_semrev_ST.py
+This Python script computes **sentencellevel semantic relevance** (\( sent_semrev \)) with Sentence Transformer, a metric which was not introduced in the paper.
+It calculates the semantic relationship between a target sentence and its surrounding context using a weighted sum of cosine similarities, based on a four-sentence sliding window.

+### comput_sentsurp_BETRT.py
+This Python script computes **sentence surprisal** (\( sentsurp \)) with two methods (chain rule, and negative likelihood) based on m_BERT, another metric proposed in the paper.
+It calculates the surprisal of a sentence given its preceding context, using the two methods to estimate the joint probability of the sentence’s tokens.

+### comput_sentsurp_NSP.py
+This Python script computes **sentence surprisal** (\( sentsurp \)) with the method of next sentence prediction based on m_BERT, another metric proposed in the paper.
+It calculates the surprisal of a sentence given its preceding context, using the methods to estimate the joint probability of the sentence’s tokens.

-### comput_sentsurp.py
+### comput_sentsurp_GPT.py
-This Python script computes **sentence surprisal** (\( sentsurp \)) with three methods (chain rule, negative likelihood, next sentence prediction), another metric proposed in the paper.
-It calculates the surprisal of a sentence given its preceding context, using the three methods to estimate the joint probability of the sentence’s tokens.
+This Python script computes **sentence surprisal** (\( sentsurp \)) with two methods (chain rule, negative likelihood) based on mGPT, another metric proposed in the paper.
+It calculates the surprisal of a sentence given its preceding context, using the two methods to estimate the joint probability of the sentence’s tokens.

 ## Usage